sketch-hq/SketchAPI/docs-website/pages/cli-inspect.md

 permalink: /cli/inspect-document

 order: 101
+excerpt: Get information about the structure of Sketch document and basic layer details as JSON data
 ---

 Get information about the document structure using `sketchtool list`.
 The JSON encoded output provides the layer hierarchy and details including name, dimensions and position for each layer.